Insert PDF into word.

 - Download the new Word file.

-Now that your PDF is in DOCX format, you can easily copy and paste the entire file or specific parts directly into the original Word document.
+Now that your PDF is in the DOCX format, you can easily copy and paste the entire file or specific parts directly into the original Word document.

 The easiest way to attach a PDF to a Word document is to simply insert the file.
 While using Microsoft Word, follow these steps to attach a PDF to a Word document: